jschrempp/person_sensor_arduino/README.md

-# Using a Person Sensor on an Arduino
+# Using a Person Sensor on an Arduino compatible processor from Particle.io

 Example code that shows how to interface an Arduino to [Useful Sensor's](https://usefulsensors.com)